The Five Jump Focus Classifications

 • A Rear Foot Elevated Split Squat has a small negative effect on LOAD, a medium negative effect on EXPLODE, and a large positive effect on DRIVE.

-Furthermore, our (and others) research has shown us that the combinations of exercises interact with each other in unique ways as well.
-To continue with the above examples, if we combine the Front Squat with a Rear Foot Elevated Split Squat we are able to see a medium positive effect on LOAD, a small (and insignificant) negative effect on EXPLODE, and a large positive effect on DRIVE.
-This shows us that with the right combinations of interventions we are actually able to have a positive effect on both LOAD and DRIVE simultaneously!
+Furthermore, our (and others') research has shown us that the combinations of exercises interact with each other in unique ways as well.
+To continue with the above examples, if we combine the Front Squat with a Rear Foot Elevated Split Squat, we are able to see a medium positive effect on LOAD, a small (and insignificant) negative effect on EXPLODE, and a large positive effect on DRIVE.
+This shows us that with the right combinations of interventions, we are actually able to have a positive effect on both LOAD and DRIVE simultaneously!

 With this data in mind - we looked to find groupings of signatures that could be predictably influenced with consistent intervention.

-The Five Movement Signature Classifications:
+The Five Jump Movement Focuses:

 1. Low Load